gramineproject/gramine/Documentation/devel/features.md

 supported.
 Other flags are ignored.
 Notable ignored flags are `O_APPEND` (not yet implemented in Gramine) and `O_TMPFILE` (bug in Gramine: should not be silently ignored).

-Trusted files can be opened only for read.
+Trusted files can be opened only for reading.
 Already-existing encrypted files can be opened only if they were not moved or renamed on the host (this is for protection against file renaming attacks).

 Gramine supports creating files and directories (via `creat()`, `mkdir()`, `mkdirat()` system